 Massachusetts law requires 100 hours of training to be committed to supervised clinical internship or externship.
 Working on the general public in clinical and casual settings will help refine the student by offering "real-world" experiences while still under the protective blanket of the school.
 In house student clinics as well as off-site outreach, such as sporting events and working with underserved populations will constitute the majority of this class.
 Client intake and proper treatment plan development will also be covered.

-The program begins with a week-long daily intensive, and then continues MOST Friday evenings through January, and alternating(ish) Saturdays & Sundays.
+The program begins with a Sat & Sun weekend, then continues through MOST Friday evenings through January, and alternating(ish) Saturdays & Sundays.

 Daily hours for the week intensive are 9am-4pm, for Friday evenings 6pm-9pm, Saturdays 11-7pm, Sundays 11am-6pm.